anypaper/332/README.md

 P4-NetFPGA and Emu are required only to run P4 and Emu based mini-blocks.

-# Blinding
+# Important: Blinding Disclaimer

-This repository contains in some files copyrights of authors and named sources, especially under the NRG/hw/ folder.
-These are not unblinding the code, but are inherited from the NetFPGA repositories under the NetFPGA C.I.C redistribution license.
+This repository contains some files with copyrights of authors and named sources, especially under the NRG/hw/ folder.
+These are not unblinding the code, but were inherited from the NetFPGA repositories under the NetFPGA C.I.C redistribution license.

+Every effort was taken as part of this release to blind any identifying information of the authors.